mmu-webdesign/awdd2-2022-group5/5_QA_and_the_guide/browser_testing.md

 ## Desktop

-### Mac OS - Safari
+### Mac OS - Safari - First Attempt

 <img src="sp5-media/Mac OS test 1.jpg" alt="" width="1000">

-### Notes
+### Issues

-Provide a description of any issues.
-If the issue has to be corrected add another screenshot to show the fix.
+Originally, we found the site wasn't correct in the initial browser.
+As you can tell from the screenshots, the border around the logo in the center wasn't correct at first.
+We then changed this, updated the site and tried again.
+We then achieved our desired outcome and the browsr looked correct as expected, screenshot of the correct version below.

 <img src="sp5-media/Mac OS test.jpg" alt="" width="1000">